If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 BV does not cause itchiness or soreness and if those symptoms develop, there may be another condition affecting the vagina.

 BV is known to upset the natural balance of bacteria in the vagina but what causes BV is a bit of a mystery.
-BV can be passed between female sexual partners but cannot be passed from female to male sexual partners.
+BV can be passed between sexual partners who both have vaginas but cannot be passed from a person with a vagina to a person with a penis.

 You are more likely to develop BV if you:

-Other factors that may play a role are hormonal changes, semen in the vagina and contraceptive devices that are fitted in the uterus (IUS or IUDs).
+Other factors that may play a role are hormonal changes, semen in the vagina and contraceptive devices that are fitted in the uterus (IUS or IUD).

 You cannot get BV from hugging, sharing baths or towels, swimming pools, toilet seats or from sharing cups, plates or cutlery.